If you require general visa and immigration information for non-students, visit our dedicated Visa and Immigration page.

 Child Student Visa

-Between the ages of 4 and 17 years old you can apply for a Tier 4 child student if you are coming to the UK to study at an independent fee paying school.
+Between the ages of 4 and 17 years old you can apply for a Child Student visa if you are coming to the UK to study at an independent fee paying school.

 Graduate Route

-The new Graduate route opened for applications on 1 July 2021.
-Visit the UK Government page to find out more information about eligibility, how to apply, accessing your immigration stats (eVisa) and conditions of the route.
+The Graduate route opened for applications on 1 July 2021.
+Visit the UK Government page to find out more information about Graduate visa eligibility, how to apply, accessing your immigration stats (eVisa) and conditions of the route.

-This is a post-study work visa that allows those who have a degree or other relevant qualification awarded by an approved UK Higher Education provider to work or look for work after their studies for a maximum period of 2 years, or 3 years for Doctoral students.
+This is a post-study work visa that allows those who have a degree or other relevant qualification awarded by an approved UK Higher Education provider to work or look for work after their studies for a maximum period of two years, or three years for those with a PhD or doctoral qualification.

-Covid-19: The UK government has given concessions to students who have, or will be, applying for the graduate route in light of Covid-19.
+Covid-19: The UK government had previously given concessions to students who were impacted by Covid-19 travel restrictions.
 For the latest advice, we recommend checking out the UK Government's dedicated page, which will have the most up to date information.

 Short Term Study Visa